bryanaalfaro/FitCoach/README.md

 # Streaming Live Feedback System - Implementation Guide

-This document describes the implementation details and reproduction instructions for the FitCoach streaming live feedback system.

 ## Overview

 The streaming system transforms the offline FitCoach baseline into a real-time architecture capable of processing video incrementally with fixed memory requirements.
 The implementation consists of 4 key files: